 The more alcohol an individual consumes, the more of an effect it has on their system.
-Many people are unaware of what constitutes a standard drink and how to use this to measure their alcohol intake.
+Many people are unaware of what constitutes a standard drink and how to use such a measure to gauge their alcohol intake.
 According to the National Institute of Alcohol Abuse and Alcoholism (NIAAA), one 12-ounce beer with about 5 percent alcohol content is a good example of a standard drink.
-Five ounces of wine and 1.5 ounces of 80-proof (40 percent alcohol) distilled spirits or liquor are also examples of standard drinks.
+Five ounces of wine and 1.5 ounces of 80-proof (40 percent alcohol) distilled spirits or liquor are also examples of one standard drink.

-The effects alcohol has on a person will usually be different as they consume more and more of the substance.
-As a person ingests more alcohol, their blood alcohol concentration (BAC) increases.
+Alcohol’s intoxicating effects will be experienced differently as consumption increases.
+As a person drinks more alcohol, their blood alcohol concentration (BAC) increases.
 Here are the symptoms commonly associated with certain levels of BAC:

-Alcohol can have more drastic effects on the central nervous system in the long-term.
-Pain, odd sensations, and numbness in a person’s hands or feet can arise due to the damage done to the CNS over time.
-It can also have significant effects on the eyes in particular.
+Alcohol may have more drastic effects on the central nervous system in the long-term.
+Pain, odd sensations, and numbness in a person’s hands or feet can arise due to the more chronic changes in CNS pathways.
+Retinal vascular changes and other damage to the eyes may also occur, over time.

 The heart is one of the most important organs in the human body, and it also happens to be especially susceptible to the effects of alcohol.
-While heart complications caused by alcohol are most common in people who participate in excessive consumption for a prolonged period of time, drinking too much on a single occasion can have negative effects on the heart as well.
-Some of the effects alcohol can have on this organ include:
+While heart-related complications caused by alcohol are most common in people who participate in excessive consumption for a prolonged period of time, drinking too much on a single occasion can have negative effects on the cardiovascular system as well.
+Some of the cardiovascular effects of alcohol include:

 Some research has indicated that drinking very moderate amounts of alcohol can actually improve heart health, but excessive consumption puts a person at risk for complications.
 Heart attack and heart failure are very serious problems associated with long-term alcohol consumption.

-A woman can see the disruption of her menstrual cycle due to alcohol abuse, and menstruation can even stop completely in some cases.
-Some women become infertile due to alcohol use, and the risk for pregnancy and birth complications increases.
-A woman drinking while pregnant can lead to a fetal alcohol spectrum disorder in the child, a range of conditions that can be physical and mental.
+A woman may experience the disruption of her menstrual cycle due to alcohol abuse, and menstruation can even stop completely in some cases.
+Some women experience infertility in connection with alcohol use, and the risk of pregnancy and birth complications increases.
+A woman drinking while pregnant can lead to a fetal alcohol spectrum disorder in the child, a range of conditions with both physical and cognitive ramifications.
 The Centers for Disease Control (CDC) estimates that between 0.2 and 1.5 infants per 1,000 births experience some degree of fetal alcohol syndrome.